When Worse is Better: Navigating the compression-generation tradeoff in visual tokenization: Experiments Methodology

 \subsection{Sequence Length and Compute Scaling}

-In this section, we investigate how scaling the number of tokens per image affects the rFID and gFID. \textbf{Setup.} To vary the number of tokens per image, we follow~\cite{sun2024autoregressive} to re-use our tokenizers trained at $256\times 256$ resolution and evaluate them at higher resolutions.
-Our base tokenizers trained use a downsample factor of 16: if we process an $R\times R$ image, the number of tokens produced is $(R / 16)^2 = R^2 / 256$.
-To measure rFID and PSNR, we then take the $R\times R$ output and downsize to $256\times 256$ with bicubic interpolation.
-In Figure~\ref{fig:sequence_length_rfid} we observe the expected result that increasing sequence length improves reconstruction performance.
-We opt for this method as opposed to changing the number of downsample layers in the stage 1 tokenizer (e.g. \cite{esser2020taming,zheng2022movq,lee2022autoregressive}) to avoid introducing a confounding variables related to architectural changes.
+In this section, we investigate how scaling the tokens per image affects rFID and gFID.

+\textbf{Setup.} To vary the number of tokens per image, we follow~\cite{sun2024autoregressive} to re-use our tokenizers trained at $256\times 256$ resolution and evaluate them at higher resolutions.
+Our base tokenizers are trained with a downsample factor of 16: if we process an $R\times R$ image, the number of tokens produced is $(R / 16)^2 = R^2 / 256$.
+To measure rFID and PSNR, we take the $R\times R$ output and downsize to $256\times 256$ with bicubic interpolation.
+In Figure~\ref{fig:rfid_bpp} we observe the expected result that increasing sequence length improves reconstruction performance.
+It also outperforms increasing codebook size, however at the expense of a linear increase in inference cost.
+We use this method as opposed to changing the number of encoder downsample layers (e.g. \cite{esser2020taming,zheng2022movq,lee2022autoregressive}) to avoid introducing confounding variables related to architecture and to provide more granular control over token counts.

-\textbf{Model Capacity and Sequence Length.} In Figure~\ref{fig:sequence_length_scaling}, we study how performance scaling changes as a result of both sequence length and stage 2 model size.
-We vary the training iterations at three model scales, 111M, 340M, and 550M parameters and study how the number of tokens per image affects generation performance.
-We see that for smaller models, training with a lower number of tokens per image is more compute efficient, whereas larger models can take advantage of the greater representation capacity of longer sequence lengths.
-The exact training parameters and full pareto curves for these experiments can be found in the appendix.
-Notably in those results, we find that increasing sequence lengths makes the compute optimal Pareto curve \emph{worse} above the 256 token/image rFID lower bound.
+\textbf{Sequence Length and Scaling Laws.} In Figure~\ref{fig:sequence_length_scaling}, we see that for smaller models, training with a lower number of tokens per image is more compute efficient, whereas larger models take advantage of the greater representation capacity of longer sequence lengths.
+Notably in those results, we find that increasing sequence lengths makes the compute optimal Pareto curve better only close to the 256 token/image rFID lower bound.
+Our main conclusion is that \emph{more compressed sequences are generally more compute optimal before performance saturation.} As gFID approaches the rFID barrier, using more tokens per image becomes compute optimal.